 Positions - Research, Testing, and Teaching

-SPCA advocates for the replacement, reduction, or refinement of animals used in research,testing, and teaching (the principle of the “3 Rs”).
+SPCA recognises the internationally accepted ethical principles for the replacement, reduction, or refinement for the use of animals in research, testing, and teaching (the “3 Rs”).
 While our organisation supports efforts to refine and reduce the use of animals in research and testing, SPCA is committed to and advocates for animals to be replaced in research, testing, and teaching by non-animal alternatives.

 Animal Welfare Education

-SPCA advocates for all children in primary and secondary education to receive specific comprehensive animal welfare education.
-Children taught from an early age to consider the welfare of animals are more likely to grow up with empathy and respect for all living beings, including other people.
+SPCA advocates for all children in primary and secondary education to receive animal welfare education to help promote to help promote empathy and respect for all living beings, including other people.

 Keeping Animals in School Classrooms

-SPCA only supports the keeping of animals for research, testing, and teaching in ways that protect the animals’ behavioural, health, and social needs.
+SPCA only supports the keeping of animals for research, testing, and teaching in ways that ensure animals used in research, testing, and teaching have a “Good Life” where they experience positive welfare for the entirety of their life and meet the animals’ physical, health, and behavioural needs.

 Dissection of Dead Animals

-SPCA advocates for the creation and use of educational resources that provide humane alternatives to animals for dissection.
+SPCA advocates for the use of humane alternatives to animals for classroom dissection.

 Experiments Causing Pain and Welfare Harms